Updated 6/20/20 2:30 p.m.

 - Parking lot locations and hours page – All lot locations and hours by designation (ex. surface lot, ramp, garage) and approximate address

-Madison Metro Transit has announced service changes and reduced operations.
-Read full details on the Metro COVID-19 service update webpage.
+Madison Metro Transit has implemented service changes and reduced operations.
+Find full, up-to-date details on the Metro COVID-19 service update webpage.
 The Metro website details which routes will run and their respective schedules.

 As of March 24, Metro is using a “rear door access only” process.
 This will minimize the number of passengers passing closely by drivers.
 Only passengers who use a wheelchair or need assistance will use the front door.
 All other riders enter and exit through the rear door.

-Metro is limiting bus capacity to 15 people (including the driver) to allow for CDC recommended social distancing.
+Metro is limiting bus capacity to 25 people (capacity raised as of 6/19/20) to allow for CDC recommended physical distancing.
 Metro will also be increasing the number of buses on select routes with high ridership in order to meet demand while still maintaining the set maximum capacity.

 Need help figuring out how to get to campus with these changes?
 Email firstname.lastname@example.org for assistance.
 And if you’re using Google Maps, set the date of travel to a Saturday to see a recommended travel plan.